NOAA-GFDL/atmos_phys/README.md

 ```bash
 git checkout -b user/ini/BranchName
 ```
-Second, you will commit your changes, and push them to the atmos_phys remote repository.
+Second, you will commit your changes, and push them to the am5_phys remote repository.
 ```bash
 git push -u origin user/ini/BranchName